lovegitman/OpenCore-UEFI-Template/README.md

 - Internet connectivity.
 - Appropriate permissions to modify system files.
 - Basic knowledge of EFI, OpenCore, and system booting.
-- For Ubuntu & Fedora Based Linux Distro
+- For Ubuntu & Fedora Based Linux Distro or Windows

 ## Usage
+Linux:
 1. chmod +x OpenCore-UEFI-Setup.sh && ./OpenCore-UEFI-Setup.sh
 2. WHEN ASKED DO NOT INSTALL OPENCORE YOU MUST MODIFY system-files FOLDER FOR YOUR SYSTEM
 (anything in system-files folder will be copied into Download/X64/EFI/OC/ folder overriding files)
 3. Re-Run Shell Script: ./OpenCore-UEFI-Setup.sh
 (Re-Running Shell Script won't delete files created)
 4. You Now Can Install OpenCore on your system
-can't install in Windows Subsystem for Linux (WSL)